hashicorp/consul/website/source/api/features/filtering.html.md

 Note, generally, only the main object is filtered.
 When filtering for an item within an array, the entire object that contains the full array will be returned.
-This is usually the outermost object of a response but in some cases such the [`/catalog/node/:node`](api/catalog.html#list-services-for-node) endpoint the filtering is performed on a object embedded within the results.
+This is usually the outermost object of a response, but in some cases such the [`/catalog/node/:node`](api/catalog.html#list-services-for-node) endpoint the filtering is performed on a object embedded within the results.

 ## Syntax

-Filtering expressions are text based, boolean logic and parenthesization is supported.
+Filtering expressions are text based.
+Boolean logic and parenthesization are supported.
 In general whitespace is ignored, except within literal strings.

 ### Expression